akauppi/GroundLevel-firebase-es/DEVS/Coding.md

 It would be best to avoid using `this` completely, in ES6 code.
 Help is welcome to spot places it still exists - and overcome them with arrow functions.

+## Language over framework

+It seems Vue 2 has [injection handling](https://vuejs.org/v2/api/#provide-inject).

+Instead of using that, we use ES6 modules (`mixins/user.js`).

+The problem with framework features is added learning curve - also from the reader of such code.
+If something can be done in the language (ES6 + async/await), let's do it there.

+This also makes it easier to change frameworks, or implement the template in multiple frameworks (in different branches).